bioshazard/mlops-argo-mlflow/README.md

 - x MLFlow on Kind, verify local push
 - x Argo on Kind with ingress
 - x Create job image
 - x Apply one-time job in argo
-- Set argo train job for weekly execution
+- x Set argo train job for weekly execution
+- x Argo multi-step with output handoff
-- Serve either with MLFlow or Seldon, promote latest model with Argo
+- / Serve either with MLFlow or Seldon, promote latest model with Argo
+    - [INFO] new plan... serve with `mlflow serve`, create sa role in argo ns to permit deploy mgmt so it can update the deployment
+    - x update mlflow image with conda-based image for easy re-use in serve
+    - Run argo pipeline and serve built image with resulting URI (in place)
+    - Run argo pipeline and serve built image with resulting URI (with full separate deployment)
 - Finalize total automation bootstrap
     - docker build **and** kind load
 - Finalize README